-Maker Profile: Krysta McDaniel, Clothing Designer and Owner of Frond
+Maker Profile: Krysta McDaniel, Clothing Designer and Owner of Frond - Portland, OR

 Hi Krysta!
 Tell us a little bit about yourself.

 My name is Krysta McDaniel.
 I was born and raised in San Antonio, Texas and moved out to Portland, Oregon about 2 years ago.
 I make clothing and work part time in a plant and floral shop called Solabee.
 A few of my main interests include learning about and taking care of plants, reading, watching films, drinking coffee, loving animals, collecting vintage, and being outside and exploring new places.

 What lead you to begin Frond?

 I had been sewing and making my own clothing for years and never knew what steps I wanted to take to move forward with it or even how to go about it (if I wanted to start a clothing line, if I just wanted to do it as a hobby for fun, if I even had what it takes to start my own business, etc).
 I love vintage and re-purposing + re-using it to make something new from something old and that's where the original interest started for me.
 I kept up with posting about the work I was doing or what I was making on social media and eventually it slowly just started to take off in a way.
 Once that started happening and I had gained more support it just felt like the right direction for me creatively and also felt very encouraging to keep me going and pushed me forward with starting a small business.

 Tell us more about the origins of you brand’s name.

 I can be such an indecisive person and had so much trouble choosing a name that felt right.
 I basically had talked about it with some friends a little while back and it just seemed to click and stuck with me.
 What I do is very much so inspired by nature and I like the name to reflect that.
 I also am very interested in botany in general and was happy to adopt a botanical term as a name.
 I want my work to reflect sustainability and choosing environmentally conscious methods, so the name fits in with that too.